 We watched the forecast for western Washington - rain predicted - so drove over to eastern Washington, where temps were in the low 80's, with sunshine and scattered clouds.
 It couldn't have been more beautiful for the Labor Day weekend.
 Perfect for hiking, canoeing, cooking...and star-gazing.
 The Milky Way was mesmerizing, the sky so clear.
 Hundreds of twinkling stars!

+We set up camp at Coffeepot Lake, a game reserve on BLM land.
+It is only a few miles from Twin Lakes, where we did a 9.5 mile hike the following day.
 Our 3-day trip was blessed with solitude - very few fishermen or campers this time of year (although we did awake one morning to the sound of Russian speaking fishermen, and a Spanish speaking family the next day.)

-re than 900 acres bordering Coffeepot Lake are managed for wildlife habitat.
+More than 900 acres bordering Coffeepot Lake are managed for wildlife habitat.
 We saw flocks of geese and cormorants; hawks soaring over the canyon, sandpipers flitting along the shoreline, marsh wrens grasping tule reeds, grouse and snake along the road, and we heard an owl calling from the tree near our tent at night.

-e took a two hour paddle around the lake early Sunday morning, right after coffee.
+We took a two hour paddle around the lake early Sunday morning, right after coffee.
 We wanted to check out the end of the lake, where wetlands and sand extended down to another reach of lake.

 We beached the canoe and hiked up on bluffs, startling a herd of mule deer.
 I could have spent an entire day there, exploring and soaking up the vista.